Multilingual and Multi-topical Benchmark of Fine-tuned Language models and Large Language Models for Check-Worthy Claim Detection: Large Language Models

-The second group of methods applied are methods based on the concept of prompting and in-context learning, which uses exLLMs in a few-shot or zero-shot way.
-The ChatGPT, GPT-4 and LLaMA Alpaca-LoRA models from in-context learning group of methods were used to perform the tasks of detecting check-worthy claims.
-In all three of these models, the prompting mechanism was used, by introducing a question (instruction) whether the text in the input contains check-worthy claims.
-At the presented work the in-context learning mechanism was not applied, even though the models have capability to efficiently conduct the mechanism.
+The second group of methods applied are methods based on the concept of prompting and in-context learning, which uses LLMs in a few-shot or zero-shot way.
+In order to create a comprehensive overview of the current state of language models, we carefully selected four models that represent different aspects of the field.
+Alpaca-LoRA-7B was chosen as it was reported as a successful example of low-rank adaptation model, which performs comparable to the Stanford Alpaca model ~\cite{Alpaca-LoRA}.
+Mistral-7B represents the latest advancements in this area, and as was reported outperforms Llama 2 13B on all benchmarks ~\cite{jiang2023mistral}.
+Additionally, we included ChatGPT and GPT-4.0 as they are among the most widely used and highly regarded models in the community, and are often considered benchmarks for evaluating other language models.
+In all four of these models, the prompting mechanism was used, by introducing a question (instruction) whether the text in the input contain check-worthy claims.
+In this work the in-context learning mechanism was not applied, even though the models have capability to efficiently conduct the mechanism.

-The ChatGPT is a transformer-based model developed using GPT-3.5 and GPT-4.
+The ChatGPT is a transformer-based model developed using GPT-3.5 and GPT-4.0.
 The creator of ChatGPT, OpenAI, in order to facilitate the work of users, has created a dedicated APIs, which were applied in this presented work.
+Details of specific models used and their configuration is discussed in the Appendix \ref{sec:appendix-LLMs}

-The LLaMA Alpaca-LoRA is a low rank adaptation (LoRA) of Stanford Alpaca (~\cite{Alpaca-LoRA}), which is a reduced adaptation of LLaMA 7b.
-The LoRA mechanism is frequently used for exLLM models and allows for greatly reducing of trainable parameters and thus creating lightweight versions of models (~\cite{DBLP:journals/corr/abs-2303-18223, DBLP:conf/iclr/HuSWALWWC22}).
+The LLaMA Alpaca-LoRA is a low rank adaptation (LoRA) of Stanford Alpaca~\cite{Alpaca-LoRA}, which is a reduced adaptation of LLaMA 7b.
+The LoRA mechanism is frequently used for LLM models and allows for greatly reducing of trainable parameters and thus creating lightweight versions of models~\cite{DBLP:journals/corr/abs-2303-18223, DBLP:conf/iclr/HuSWALWWC22}.
 In the task of detecting check-worthy claims, the API offered by the creators of the LLaMA Alpaca-LoRA was used.